Skip to content

 mem_mb=lambda wildcards, attempt: 4096 * attempt,

-In some cases the pipeline might still fail.
-This means that you would need to alter the mem_mb used.
+In some cases the workflow might still fail.
+This means that you would need to manually alter the mem_mb used.
 The best solution for that is to increase the orginal memory used.
-In the above example increase it from 4096 MB to something higher.
-If the user limits the available overall memory when executing snakemake through the resources option, this overrides the per rule specifications.
-All of this depends on the user system having the required resources.
+In the above example, increase it from 4096 MB to a higher value, based on your expectations.

 default-resources: mem_mb=1024